Ion Vinea: Simbolul years

 When Vinea was still an infant, the Iovanakis moved from Giurgiu to Bucharest, capital of the Romanian Kingdom, where, in 1905, they had another son, Nicolae.
 Ioan always had a conflicted relationship with Alexandru, and, according to his friend Nicolae Carandino, "was raised by his mother".
 In his childhood, he trained himself to read in both Romanian and French, also speaking good Latin and German; he much later taught himself English.
-While attending primary school at Sfânta Vineri Institute from 1902, he was neighbors and playmates with Clara Haskil, later a classical musician of international fame.
+While attending primary school at Sfânta Vineri Institute from 1902, he was neighbors and friends with musician Lily Haskil, who gave him piano lessons.
+In some accounts, he is depicted as a childhood friend of her more famous younger sister, Clara Haskil, though he only met the latter as late as 1937.
 Vinea himself discovered a talent for the piano, and later took private lessons alongside Haskil and Jacques G. Costin, both of whom remained his friends for life.
 Music remained a secondary pursuit throughout his life, but he was generally shy about performing in public—his most noted performance came later in life, when, while visiting violinist George Enescu, he was persuaded into accompanying Enescu on the piano.

 From 1910, when he enlisted at Saint Sava National College, Vinea applied himself to philology, covering modern French literature—then Symbolism, which became his main focus.
 He had the older Symbolist Adrian Maniu for a school tutor, but generally did poorly, averaging 8.33 in literature and philosophy (less than the 9.75 he got in choral music).
-In October 1912, together with Saint Sava colleague Marcel Janco and Tristan Tzara, Vinea set up the literary magazine Simbolul.
+In October 1912, together with Saint Sava colleagues Marcel Janco and Tristan Tzara, Vinea set up the literary magazine Simbolul.
 Although juvenile and short-lived, it managed to attract contribution from some of Romania's most visible Symbolists: Alexandru Macedonski, N. Davidescu, Emil Isac, Ion Minulescu, Claudia Millian, Al. T. Stamatiad, and Maniu.

 Simbolul was also a public signal of Vinea's anti-establishment fronde, openly taunting writers associated with traditionalism or ruralizing Poporanism.
 Nevertheless, his own poems, published therein, were generally tame, heavily indebted to the likes of Macedonski, Minulescu, and Albert Samain.
 Shortly after the Simbolul episode, Vinea vacationed in Gârceni, on Tzara's estate, and at Tuzla.
 The Tzara–Vinea collaboration produced a new species of self-referential modernist poetry, which transcended the Symbolist conventions.
-Both youths were fascinated with the same "neurasthenic girl", who appears in their works as Sașa (Sacha), Sonia or Mania, their relationship with her apparently broken up when she was hospitalized for her mental condition.
+Both youths were also fascinated with the same "neurasthenic girl", who appears in their works as Sașa (Sacha), Sonia, or Mania, their relationship with her was apparently broken up when she was hospitalized for her mental condition.